butterfly-community/oskey-firmware/README.md

 ## What is OHW?

   OHW (Open Hardware Wallet) is a fully open-source, non-commercial hardware wallet project.
-What distinguishes us from other products is our decision not to manufacture or produce proprietary hardware under our own brand.
+We will launch hardware wallet products not for commercial purposes.

-  Our goal is to help everyone create their own hardware wallet and reliably manage their assets.
+  Our mission is to help you create your own hardware wallet, both in terms of software and hardware.

+  You are free to choose any development board you prefer, whether it's open-source hardware like Arduino or Raspberry Pi, development boards from chip manufacturers, third-party vendor boards, or even design your own board.

+  The Open Hardware Wallet supports multiple hardware architectures and is optimized for resource-constrained devices with security built-in.
+The cheapest supported MCU costs only $0.3, with optional support for Bluetooth, WiFi, and display capabilities.

 ## What can this product do?